Kristina01111000/MemoryGame/README.md

 to do:

 - make game reset button work
+  - move it all into start game function?
 - add timer
   - need to figure out how to use 2 intervals at the same time, otherwise the second piece flips too quickly to see when clicked
 - fix the shuffle method, its not good